rodber/chevereto-free/UPGRADING.md

 # Upgrading

-To keep the software updated you have to simply keep the application files updated.
-You can update either:
+👉 Keep the application files updated.
+You can update either by:

 * Using the built-in updater at `/dashboard` > Click **check for updates**
 * Downloading a [Release](https://github.com/rodber/chevereto-free/releases) and **Extract to** the application filesystem